I arrive at the Citroën garage.

 ‘Oh non, madame, we cannot MOT your car until you have the certificat de conformité.’

-I return to the Citroën garage.
-I explain that it appears that I cannot obtain either document without first obtaining the other.
+I return to the Citroën garage and explain that it appears I cannot obtain either document without first obtaining the other.

 The Citroën overalled mechanic gives a gallic shrug.